 7A-7D – 1st-4th year Professional Degree Program (M.D.) or post-doctoral status

 Also see “In good standing” in the Academic Policies Section

 Degree Seeking Students

-Students who have been accepted into a degree program.
+Students who have been accepted into a major within a degree program.

 Graduate Certificate Seeking Students: